 “I had the state represent me in a child support case.
 Now it’s over.
 I am named the custodial parent, but does that mean I have sole custody?
 Should I hire a lawyer to petition for sole custody if I don’t have it right now?”

-This question was recently posted on an attorney question board.
-The writer is a mother looking for clarification on an issue we see at the firm all the time.
-Parents are always interested in titles, and with that, always wants to know exactly what type of custody they have.
+Recently this question was posted on an attorney question board.
+The writer is a mother looking for clarification on an issue we see at our Chicago family law firm all the time.
+Parents are always interested in titles, and with that, always want to know exactly what type of custody they have.

 To answer this parent’s question though, if he/she is getting the child support, then presumably that person is the custodial parent.
 If there has been no designation by the court that the parents are joint parents, then its likely the custodial parent also has sole custody.
 Does this parent need an attorney to petition for custody though?
 It’s doubtful.